While most food allergies start in childhood, adults can develop allergies and it can happen out of nowhere.

 Maybe you have been eating seafood your entire life and out of nowhere your favorite lobster dish at your local restaurant causes your lips to swell.
 What’s causing it?
 Chances are you have developed an adult onset food allergy.

 Though doctors aren’t sure why some people develop allergies as they age, an estimated 15 percent of people with food allergies developed them after turning 18, found one study.
-If you do develop an allergy as an adult, you’re most likely to experience your first allergic reactions in your early 30s found a study by researchers at Chicago’s Northwestern University Feinberg School of Medicine.
+If you do develop an allergy as an adult, you’re most likely to experience your first allergic reactions in your early 30s, according to a study.
 The study focused on people ranging in age from 18 to 86 years old and also found more women than men experience adult onset allergies.
 And if you had food allergies as a child that you outgrew, it is possible to suddenly experience them again as an adult.

 Most concerning of all?
 The older you are at the time your food allergy starts, the worse your reaction is likely to be, found the study.